 Soundbar Size that’s Great for a Small Room

 To produce room-filling great sound for any room size, you would want powerful sound bars with multi-directional drivers.
 A big soundbar is not necessary to achieve this.
-Soundbars anywhere between 20-30 inches, the 23-inch Yamaha SR-C20A, for instance, would suit a small living room setup, but the size also depends on your TV screen.
+Soundbars anywhere between 20-30 inches, the 23-inch Yamaha SR-C20A, for instance, is loud enough and would suit a small living room setup, but the size also depends on your TV screen.